The mysteries of statistics

 There are other meanings to the word 'objective'.
 One of them refers to things that exist independently of our thoughts.
 Trees and earth have objective existence, as do symmetry and light; beauty does not.
 According to the single most influential theory in statistics, probabilities have objective existence in just this sense.
 The probability of an event is its long-run rate of occurrence.
 This is known as the frequency theory of probability and its greatest defenders include Venn, von Mises, and Fisher.
 Probability is said to be a very scientific term which need not resemble the meaning of 'probability' in common parlance, law, and so forth.

-Defenders of the frequency theory ardently object to the claim that probability theory is mere logic2.
+Defenders of the frequency theory ardently object to the claim that probability theory is 'mere' logic2.
 They have been known to doubt whether there could even be a logic of induction.
 The frequency theory is a cordon that is supposed to keep inductive logic out of probability theory.
-The rub is that none of these beliefs ever diminished the will of (frequency-theory) statisticians to tell scientists how to learn from data.
-If anything, these ideas seemed only to strengthen their confidence and to lend to their inductive practices an air of objectivity (in the second sense).
+The rub is that none of these beliefs ever diminished the will of (frequency-theory) statisticians to tell scientists how to how to make inductive inferences.
+If anything, the 'objective' theory seems only to have strengthened their confidence and to lend to their inductive practices a false air of objectivity (in the second sense, not the logical sense).

 If probability is objective like logic then it can be used to probe ideas, to construct arguments, and to explode them.
 If probabilities are objective like stones then it would seem pointless to argue with them.
-In that sense the 'objective' frequency theory of probability is distinctly soporific.
+In that sense the 'objective' frequency theory of probability is soporific, dampening critical thought.

 Barbarians with pencils

-The soporific power of 'objective' probabilities was, on Clayton's telling, in no sense incidental to the development of modern statistical methods.
-It happens to have been part of an effort to promote the ideology of eugenics.
+The soporific power of 'objective' probabilities was, on Clayton's telling, part of an effort to promote the ideology of eugenics.
 The eugenics movement was mostly British and American men of the professional class arguing that men of their class and nation deserve special privileges over others due to their innate qualities, and that some ambiguously defined 'races' or 'racial stocks' are best exterminated.
-Francis Galton, Karl Pearson, Ronald Fisher, and others in the eugenics movement preferred to portray their social ideology as objective fact.
+Francis Galton, Karl Pearson, Ronald Fisher, and others in the eugenics movement preferred to portray their social ideology as objective fact and their statistical methods were central doing so.

 Consider Pearson's study of students at the Jews' Free School in East London.
 He and his coauthor Margaret Moul examined 600 children, Clayton says, `to see if it would be appropriate for the British government to prejudicially deny entry to Jews', who Pearson feared 'will develop into a parasitic race' (145) Examining table after table of averages and correlations of variables such as vision, home cleanliness, and skull shapes they write